odddollar/Hertz-hunter/API.md

 # API Documentation for Hertz Hunter

-Hertz Hunter provides an API accessible from a Wi-Fi hotspot for the purpose of integrating the device with other software.
-The required format for interacting with this API is documented here, and includes the following features:

-- Requesting up-to-date RSSI data
-- Requesting the current battery voltage
-- Requesting the current settings for the scan interval, buzzer state, and low battery alarm
-- Requesting the calibrated minimum and maximum signal strength values

 > [!NOTE]
 >
 > Currently only `GET` requests are supported.
 When I was first developing this project I didn't realise how big it would get or how much interest there would be.
 As such I didn't put enough consideration into the overall project architecture or structure.
 Therefore I'm going to attempt a very significant rewrite of almost all the project's code.
 Once this is complete I'll start working on supporting `POST` requests to modify things like settings and calibration values.

+> [!IMPORTANT]
+>
+> This API is not fixed and is subject to change, especially during an almost full codebase rewrite.
+I will do my best to keep the format the same, but can make no guarantees.

+Hertz Hunter provides an API accessible from a Wi-Fi hotspot for the purpose of integrating the device with other software.
+The required format for interacting with this API is documented here, and includes the following features:

+- Requesting up-to-date RSSI data
+- Requesting the current battery voltage
+- Requesting the current settings for the scan interval, buzzer state, and low battery alarm
+- Requesting the calibrated minimum and maximum signal strength values

 ## `GET /api/values`